CS-5004-Final-Project-LLW/MyArty/README.md

 The game runs at 60 frames per second.
 During each interface between frames, the main loop calls `draw()` methods in each game object and then calls `update()` methods and finally runs `checkAll()` method to renew game status.

 ## Game Status
 At the title page, the main thread creates buttons and texts.
-During the transition from the title page to gaming, the main thread destories old objects and creates new ones for gaming. `drawObject(GameObject, Graphic2D)` and `updateObject(GameObject)` methods automatically check if an object is null without throwing exceptions.
+During the transition from the title page to gaming, the main thread destories old objects and creates new ones for gaming.
+Note `drawObject(GameObject, Graphic2D)` and `updateObject(GameObject)` methods automatically check if an object is null without throwing exceptions.

 ## Game Objects
 All game objects including cannon, pig and buttons should implement GameObject interface.
-For convenience, game objects also inherit AbstractGameObject that provides 4 methods named `getX()`, `getY()`, `update()` and `draw()`.
+For convenience, game objects also inherit AbstractGameObject that provides four methods named `getX()`, `getY()`, `update()` and `draw()`.
 With polymorphism, the main class uses game objects without knowing their exact class types.

 ## Information Callboard